astronomer/docs/astro/cli/astro-deployment-airflow-variable-copy.md

 hide_table_of_contents: true
 ---

-For a given Deployment on Astro, copy its airflow variables stored in the Airflow metadata database to another Deployment on Astro
+Copy Airflow variables from one Astro Deployment to another.
+Airflow variables are stored in the target Deployment's metadata database and appear in the Airflow UI.

 ## Usage